Catholic Theological Union LogoCatholic Theological UnionLearn@CTUCatholics on CallCatholic Common Ground InitiativePeacebuildres Initiative

 Women’s Religious Communities

-ADORERS OF THE BLOOD OF CHRIST (ASC)
+ADORERS OF THE BLOOD OF CHRIST (A.S.C.)

 The Adorers of the Blood of Christ are courageous, confident, and committed women and we invite you to join us.
 As Adorer-Apostles we are called to engage in the ongoing process of transforming the world into “that beautiful order of things which the great Son of God came to establish in His Blood,” as our Foundress, St. Maria De Mattias, put it.
 The Adorers of the Blood of Christ are consecrated to Jesus’ redeeming love, and we strive to be His reconciling presence in our wounded world.
 We are a community of 325+ religious women throughout the United States and four foreign nations performing the healing ministries of education, environmental work, health care, pastoral work, social justice, and spiritual development.
 Our international congregation serves in 19 countries on all the inhabited continents.
 Are you a courageous, confident, committed woman?
 You can make a difference as an Adorer of the Blood of Christ.
-For more information, log onto www.adorers.orgor contact Sr. Jan Lane at 1-877-236-7377 ext.
-1455 or lanej@adorers.org

 ADRIAN DOMINICAN SISTERS (O.P.)